bayrakmustafa/proxysql-admin-tool/README.md

 https://github.com/percona/proxysql-admin-tool

-fault tolerans for write hostgroup, first node is write node.and all nodes are read node. when first node is down , second node is write node when second node is down , third node is write/read node , if hostgroup is down , all related rules are made as passive and if hostgroup is open , all related rules are made as active

-mysql>
+fault tolerans for write hostgroup,</b>
+first node is write node.and all nodes are read node.</b>
+when first node is down , second node is write node </b>
+when second node is down , third node is write/read node ,</b>
+if hostgroup is down , all related rules are made as passive</b>
+and </b>
+if hostgroup is open , all related rules are made as active</b>

 ```

  delete from  mysql_servers;

  INSERT INTO mysql_servers(hostgroup_id, hostname, port,max_connections,comment) VALUES (121,'10.145.172.21',3306,10000,'WRITE');
  INSERT INTO mysql_servers(hostgroup_id, hostname, port,max_connections,comment) VALUES (122,'10.145.172.22',3306,10000,'WRITE');
  INSERT INTO mysql_servers(hostgroup_id, hostname, port,max_connections,comment) VALUES (123,'10.145.172.23',3306,10000,'WRITE');